 5. Pay the registration fee

 You must pay a registration fee of $124.70 when submitting your application.
-Accepted payments include check or money order.
+Accepted payments include checks or money orders.

 How long does it take to get your contractor registration in Washington?

-It may take six to eight weeks to process and activate your Washington contractor registration.
-You may check the state’s contractor business verification tool to see if your registration is complete5.
-A registration card will arrive by mail approximately two weeks after the activation of your registration.
+Processing and activating your Washington contractor registration may take six to eight weeks.
+You may check the state’s contractor business verification tool to see if your registration is complete.
+A registration card will arrive by mail approximately two weeks after your registration activation.

 Washington contractor registration renewal